aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.1 Supervised Machine Learning: Regression and Classification/Week 2/readme.md

 3. **Model Fitting:** After creating these polynomial terms, polynomial regression actually becomes a form of linear regression.
 Just like in linear regression, we now find the coefficients (b0, b1, b2...) which will create a line (or curve) that best fits the relationship between our transformed features and the target variable.
 4. **Prediction:** To make predictions on new data, we apply the same feature transformation (creating those powers of existing features) and then use the fitted model to find the predicted value.

+### Key Considerations

+- **Overfitting:** Polynomial models, especially with higher degrees, risk overfitting—fitting the training data too closely and failing to generalize well.
+It's essential to use techniques like regularization or cross-validation to prevent this.
+- **Degree Selection:** Picking the right polynomial degree is crucial.
+Too low of a degree might underfit; too high could overfit.
+Experimentation and model evaluation are key.

+#### Advantages

+- **Captures non-linearity:** Can model complex relationships that simple linear regression can't.
+- **Relatively simple:** Easy to understand and implement.

+#### Disadvantages

+- **Sensitive to outliers:** Outliers can significantly affect the fitted curve.
+- **Prone to overfitting:** Choosing the right polynomial degree is critical.